 Fibromyalgia is rated under diagnostic code 5025.
 A rheumatologist must evaluate and diagnose the condition for it to be rated under this code.
 Widespread pain is defined by the VA to mean pain in both the left and right sides of the body, that is both above and below the waist, and that affects both the axial skeleton (i.e. cervical spine, anterior chest, thoracic spine, or low back) and the extremities.
 A veteran with a diagnosis of fibromyalgia will receive either a 10%, 20%, or 40% rating.

-Brandi Clevinger is a Navy veteran living in South Carolina with her supportive husband and four sweet children.
-She is a fibromyalgia thriver, creator of Being Fibro Mom and contributor to the Fibromyalgia Magazine.
-Brandi cherishes the time with her family and enjoys reading, writing, cooking and baking.
+Brandi is a Navy veteran living in South Carolina with her four sweet children.
+She is a fibromyalgia thriver, Certified Health Coach, creator of Being Fibro Mom, and contributor to the Fibromyalgia Magazine.
+Brandi enjoys reading, writing, and creating smoothie recipes.

 Follow our adventures, get live updates and share your own photos.
 Tag your content with #supportfibro!